為 Weblate 模組作出貢獻¶

 language-data, language definitions for Weblate, see 語言定義

-When contributing code, you agree to put your changes and new code under the same license as the repository is already using, unless stated and agreed otherwise.
+When contributing project code, you agree to put your changes and new code under the repository license, GPL-3.0-or-later, unless stated and agreed otherwise.
+New source files should follow the existing copyright and SPDX license header style.

 也參考